COMPGC22 - Software Engineering

 |Taught By||Graham Roberts (100%)|

-This module covers a range of Software Engineering (SE) material, following on from that introduced in COMPGC02.
+This module covers a range of Software Engineering (SE) material, following on from that introduced in term 1.
 The emphasis is on the knowledge needed to be able to model, design, implement and evaluate larger software systems effectively.

-The content starts with development lifecycle models, such as agile development, and then continues to cover requirements specification, the Unified Modelling Language (UML), software architecture, object-oriented analysis and design, design patterns and testing.
+The content starts with development lifecycle models, such as agile development, and then continues to cover requirements specification, requirements analysis, object-oriented concepts, the Unified Modelling Language (UML), and object-oriented design.

 After completing the course attendees will be able to: